-In summary, our main results suggest that cities that become capitals grow substantially faster than their peers in the subsequent period.
-There is a build-up in economic activity during the first five years after which we observe a medium-term increase of around 20%, with some variation across specifications.
+Our main results suggest that cities that become capitals grow substantially faster than their peers in the subsequent period.
+There is a build-up in economic activity during the first five years, after which we observe a medium-term increase of around 20%, with some variation across specifications.
 This is up to half of the within-city standard deviation in light intensity.
-To put this in perspective, consider the results in Storeygard (2016) where an African city that is further away from the primate city than the median city loses about 12% of its economic activity when the oil price is high.21 For the remainder of the paper, we report difference-in-differences estimates in the main text and relegate the corresponding event-study plots to Online Appendix E.
+To put this in perspective, consider the results in Storeygard (2016) where an African city that is further away from the primate city than the median city loses about 12% of its economic activity when the oil price is high.
+For the remainder of the paper, we report difference-in-differences estimates in the main text and relegate the corresponding event-study plots to Online Appendix E.

 Unlike the economic advantages documented in Bleakley and Lin (2012), we find evidence that the capital premium does not persist.
-Online Appendix F provides a detailed analysis of cities that lose their status of a regional capital (usually during a
+Online Appendix F provides a detailed analysis of cities that lose their regional capital status (usually during a merger of first-order regions).
+Such an analysis necessitates a somewhat different design, as the relevant comparison group now consists of cities that remain capitals over the entire period.
+Our results suggest that former capitals experience a decline in economic activity, roughly mirroring the initial increase in light intensity, starting around four years after losing their elevated political status.

-19The IW estimator is constructed in three steps.
+&lt;sup>18The IW estimator is constructed in three steps.
 First, we estimate an event study specification where the relative time dummies are interacted with cohort (treatment year) dummies using TWFE.
 Second, we estimate the probability of first being treated in a particular year as the sample shares of each cohort in the relevant period(s).
 Finally, we form the IW estimator by taking averages of the estimates by cohort weighted by their probability of treatment.
 Following Sun and Abraham (2021), we balance the sample in calendar time, which is why the TWFE results differ marginally from Figure V.

-20Only one pre-treatment coefficient (out of 15) in the long event window is significant using interval estimation.
-We do not compute bootstrap-based confidence bands due to computational speed but note that these would be wider than the point intervals.
+$^{19}\mathrm{Only}$ one pre-treatment coefficient (out of 15) in the long event window is significant using interval estimation.

-21The effect is also larger than the effect of funneling public funds to specific regions documented in the literature on political favoritism (although the level of analysis is not the same).
+&lt;sup>20The effect is also larger than the effect of funneling public funds to specific regions documented in the literature on political favoritism (although the level of analysis is not the same).
 Hodler and Raschky (2014) estimate that being the birth region of a national leader increases nighttime light intensity by about 3.9%, while De Luca et al. (2018) estimate an increase of 7% to 10% in the ethnic homeland of a leader who is currently in office.